Wewe Gombel: Legend

-The ghost was named Wewe Gombel because it is related to an event that, according to ancient folklore, happened in Bukit Gombel, Semarang, where long ago a married couple lived.
+The ghost was named Wewe Gombel because it is related to an event that, according to ancient folklore, happened in Bukit Gombel Semarang, where long ago a married couple lived.

-They had been married for years, but as time went by the husband realized that his wife was barren and stopped loving her.
+They had been married for years but had no children.
+As time went by, the husband realized that his wife was infertile and stopped loving her.
 The husband became wayward, neglecting his wife and leaving her alone for long periods so she lived in sorrow.
 One day, she followed him and caught him in a sexual relationship with another woman.
 Hurt by her husband's betrayal she became furious and killed him.
 Faced with the crime, angry neighbors gathered in a mob and chased her from the village.
 Despairing at the ostracization and continual harassment, she committed suicide.

 After death, her vengeful spirit became Wewe Gombel.
 Sundanese folklore says that she dwells in the crown of the Arenga pinnata palm, where she has her nest and keeps the children she catches.
 She does not harm them and once they are under her clutches they are not afraid of her.

 Local traditions say that the children she abducts have been mistreated or neglected by their parents.
 She treats the children lovingly as a grandmother would, taking care of them and protecting them until their parents repent, at which point she returns them.

 Wewe Gombel has affinities with the ghost known as Hantu Kopek in Malay folklore.